 What is the time commitment?

-In addition to group meetings, fundraisers and community building activities, you can expect to particpate in an opening ceremony and a day of service during the fall semester.
-In the spring semester, there is a one-day retreat, a commissioning and a reunion.
+In addition to group meetings, fundraisers and community building activities, you can expect to particpate in an Opening Ceremony, Day of Service, SBE Gathering, Commissioning and a Reunion.

 Will I have free time?